uribo/learnR/basic-objects/data-frame.md

 c  3   0.1
 ```

-Note that the matrix notation will simplify the output.
+Note that the matrix notation automatically simplifies the output.
 That is, if only one column is selected, the result won't be a data frame but the value of that column.
-To keep the result always being a data frame even if it only has a single column, we can use both notations at the same time.
+To keep the result always being a data frame even if it only has a single column, we can use both notations together.

 ```r